Reconfiguring motor circuits for a joint manual and BCI task: Methods

 The Granger causality toolbox MVGC \cite{Barnett2014} was used to perform this analysis.
 The approach is well suited since the cursor position is, by definition, a moving average model of the neural data.
 The method assumes a covariance stationary time series.
 By construction (Eq 1) the cursor trajectory has this property, provided that the neural data is second-order stationary.
 This was confirmed by checking the spectral radius of the vector autoregressive model was less than one.

-To verify the notion that $\mathcal{G}_{j\to i}$ has quantitative meaning we generated synthetic data from neural recordings.
+To verify that $\mathcal{G}_{j\to i}$ has quantitative meaning we generated synthetic data from neural recordings.
 A cursor trajectory was generated as the weighted sum of the two units’ decoded trajectories, according to (Eq 1).
 Following this we computed $\mathcal{G}_{j\to i}$ for different weightings.
-A strong monotonic relationship exists between $\mathcal{G}_{j\to i}$ and the weight that determines how much each unit contributed to the cursor trajectories (Appendix C), demonstrating that the control metric can recover which unit contributes more to cursor control.
+A strong monotonic relationship exists between $\mathcal{G}_{j\to i}$ and the weight that determines how much each unit contributed to the cursor trajectories (data not shown), demonstrating that the control metric can recover which unit contributes more to cursor control.

 For the variability analysis, 198 control units are chosen from the 99 sessions.